Rawal77/Conquering_Responsive_Website/README.md

 # Flexbox
 Flexbox is a powerful CSS layout technique for creating responsive designs.
 It allows for fluid layouts by distributing and aligning elements within a container.
 With its intuitive properties, like flex-direction and justify-content, it simplifies creating layouts that adapt to various screen sizes.
 Flexbox enables easy rearrangement of items, optimal space utilization, and simplifies the creation of responsive web designs.

+# Media Query
+Media queries in CSS are essential for responsive layouts, enabling styles to adapt based on the device's characteristics, like screen width, height, or orientation.
+They allow developers to apply specific styles for different devices, optimizing the layout for various screen sizes and resolutions.
+This ensures a seamless user experience by tailoring the design to the specific device, improving readability and usability.